 How To Enjoy

 Brew and sip your coffee hot or iced, black or with homemade nut milk.
 Stir in adaptogenic powders to make a superfood latte, or try a healthy coffee smoothie.
 And who said coffee is just for drinking?
 Try your hand at these chocolate avocado cookies or slice up some vegan coffee cake.
 Need to fuel up midday?
-Try these vanilla latte energy bites or a cold brew tahini popsicle.
-And when you’re feeling indulgent, treat yourself to hazelnut espresso brownies, coffee chocolate chip ice cream, or dark chocolate mousse!
+Try these vanilla latte energy bites and when you’re feeling indulgent, treat yourself to hazelnut espresso brownies, coffee chocolate chip ice cream, or dark chocolate mousse!